estebanlabrador/estebanlabrador/README.md

 ---

-## ❄️ Cascade Refrigeration with NH₃ and CO₂ (Thermodynamics Project)
+## ❄️ Cascade Refrigeration with NH₃ and CO₂

 > **How can we improve refrigeration efficiency using environmentally friendly refrigerants?**